 Every city has traits and according to Abbey Sharp at Abbey's Kitchen, local residents love brunch.
 She says, “We love brunch.
 Torontonians will wait all morning in line for great brunch!”

-As the city is famed for its brunch there are lots of restaurants that serve great brunch and according to Blog To you should look for Lady Marmalade, Emma’s Country Kitchen and Aunties and Uncles.
+As the city is famed for its brunch there are lots of restaurants that serve great brunch and according to Blog To you should look for Lady Marmalade and Emma’s Country Kitchen.

 According to the Thought Catalog website, it says Torontonians generally own either a Blue Jays or Maple Leaf’s hat, even if you don’t know much about sports.